robertfmurdock/Coupling/README.md

 Have fun!

+Running Locally
+---

+Please note, these instructions are pretty out of date, and don't reflect how development is done with it typically.
+They might work!... but they also might not.
+Most functionality is provided via Gradle tasks now, and running "./gradlew tasks --all" should be enough to guess what does what.
+If looking at script commands sounds too intimidating... may I suggest you take advantage of the [hosted environment](https://coupling.zegreatrob.com)?

 To install and run, you'll need to have mongo and node installed... newest versions are preferable.
 Once you've got that...

 1. Clone the Coupling repository.